claude-squad/claude-hub/STATUS.md

 ## Summary

 The Claude Hub Plugin Marketplace is now fully configured and compatible with the official Claude Code plugin installer system.
-All 5 plugins have been restructured to follow the proper plugin format.
+All 7 plugins have been restructured to follow the proper plugin format with complete metadata.

 ## ✅ Completed Tasks